 The smoking mountain that dominates a volcano hex overrides any other terrain type in that hex.
 Volcano hexes might have jungle or grasslands on the lower slopes of the mountain, but the majority of the hex is composed of basalt and obsidian plains, fields of geysers, and sulfur springs.
-For every day spent in a volcano hex, characters must roll a DC 15 Fortitude save or gain the fatigued condition due to the difficult terrain, vented gases, and dreary landscape.
-A long rest cannot be taken in a volcano hex.
-Moving through a volcano hex is as difficult as moving through a mountain hex.
+Every day spent in a volcano hex deals 1d4 points of damage due to the difficulty terrain, vented gases, and dreary landscape.